 The three baccalaureate degrees differ in curricula with respect to the amount of specialization permitted in the major field.
 The Bachelor of Arts degree provides a broad, scholarly, humanistic program, while the other two programs place greater emphasis upon the major field.
-The university general studies curriculum plays an integral role within the educational mission of the university and as such constitutes an important component of all undergraduate degrees in the College of Fine Arts.
-See pages 297-298 for university general studies requirements.
+The university General Studies curriculum plays an integral role within the educational mission of the university and as such constitutes an important component of all undergraduate degrees in the College of Fine Arts.
+See pages 71-74 for university General Studies requirements.

 In cooperation with the College of Education, a K-12 endorsement for teacher certification is available in the disciplines of art, dance, music, and theatre for students preparing for a teaching career in the public schools.
-Students should, with the advice and counsel of their arts education advisors. fulfill the requirements for the appropriate area of specialization under the Bachelor of Fine Arts or Bachelor of Music degrees.
-In addition, a student wishing to be admitted to the Professional Teacher Preparation Program (PTPP) in the College of Education (leading to teaching certification) must obtain an advisor from the Office of Student Affairs in the College of Education before making application for the PTPP.
-Students must have completed 56 hours with a minimum GPA of 2.50 and also have passed the three Pre-Professional Skills Tests in order to be eligible for the program.
-Further details on admission requirements and procedures for the PTPP can be found on page 205 under the College of Education.
+Students should, with the advice and counsel of their arts education advisors, fulfill the requirements for the appropriate area of specialization under the Bachelor of Fine Arts or Bachelor of Music degrees.
+In addition, a student wishing to be admitted to the Professional Teacher Preparation Program (PTPP) in the College of Education (leading to teaching certification) must consult with an advisor from the Office of Student Affairs in the College of Education before making application for the PTPP.
+Students must have completed 56 hours with a minimum GPA of 2.50 and also have submitted scores from either the PPST or the ACT.
+Further details on admission requirements and procedures for the PTPP can be found on page 247.